sio/homelab/ansible/roles/morebooks/README.migration.md

 # DONE: Reproducible setup and configuration

 - [x] Write ansible roles and playbooks
 - [x] Test setup in virtual machine / container

 # DONE: Migrate morebooks.ml to WootHosting VPS (September 2017)

+Red Hat has discontinued OpenShift v2 in favor of v3 which has stricter limitations for free tier.
+Server was moved to WootHosting (yearly offer at LowEndBox)

 - [x] Obtain login credentials for new VPS
 - [x] Operating system administration:
     - [x] Perform dist-upgrade